 - Coaching.
 Individual coaching is available from experienced executive coaches for those who want to improve their skills of working and leading inclusively.

-- The Inclusive Leader – Using and Valuing Masculine and Feminine Strengths
+- The Wholistic Leader – Leveraging Masculine and Feminine Strengths for Effectiveness and Results

 - Women Leading Women: Becoming Champions for Other Women